Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 ## AppDomain assemblies

-By default, the assemblies that are aleady loaded into the AppDomain are scanned.
+By default, the assemblies that are already loaded into the AppDomain are scanned.
 The endpoint can also be configured to disable AppDomain assembly scanning:

 snippet: ScanningApDomainAssemblies